Serge Souchon-Koguia

 Serge Souchon-Koguia (born 12 October 1987) is a Central African Republican footballer who plays as a midfielder.
 He has represented the Central African Republic on two occasions, both in 2011.

-Career
+Club career

-Souchon-Koguia signed for Étoile FC in 2010.
+In 2010, Souchon-Koguia signed for newly created club Étoile in the Singapore S.League.
 He made his debut during the 2010 S.League season against Albirex Niigata (S) in a 0–0 draw.

-In 2012, he move to Tanjong Pagar United after Étoile FC withdrew from the S.League citing youth commitment reasons.
+In 2012, he move to Tanjong Pagar United after Étoile withdrew from the S.League citing youth commitment reasons.

 Controversy

 Souchon-Koguia was involved in the controversial match for Étoile FC against Hougang United which was called off before kick-off when an all in brawl erupted during the pre-match warm up.
 Details of the fracas are sketchy, however it is believed the fight started when Souchon-Koguia's team-mate, Hadama Bathily entered the Hougang's warm up area to retrieve a miss-kicked ball.
 Bathily then attacked Hougang's assistant coach Hasrin Jailani after it was claimed by Bathili that he was racially abused by Jailani.
 Both teams then rushed to defend their respective team members where the fight escalated.

 The Football Association of Singapore set up a disciplinary committee to investigate and punish the individuals responsible for causing the melee.
 Both clubs received $10,000 in fines, of which $5,000 was suspended until the end of season.
 Three Hougang members, including the assistant coach received fines and suspensions.
 Souchon-Koguia himself, received a five-match ban, and a $1,500-dollar fine for committing an assault on Hougang player Basit Abdul Hamid.